Claret-01/Claret-01/README.md

 Right now, I’m focused on Front-end building with **React, TypeScript, Node.js**, and exploring the Web3 world because we're going into a decentralized world, and I want to be part of the builders shaping it.

-If you see me around here, expect projects, experiments, and maybe some chaos — but always growth. 🌱
+If you see me around here, expect projects, experiments, and maybe some chaos, but always growth. 🌱

 ---